GBR GUIDE TO A MAJOR EVENT

 Supporters and Parents

-Parents and supporters are very welcome to come along and cheer their child on, however the major events are squad based events where British athletes are expected to be part of a team and for young athletes to adapt and learn about what it takes to perform.
+Parents and supporters are very welcome to come along and cheer their child on (although please ensure you remind yourselves of the GBR vs GBR supporting policy), however the major events are squad based events where British athletes are expected to be part of a team and for young athletes to adapt and learn about what it takes to perform.
 We do not expect ‘first timers’ to be producing personal bests, but we are expecting them engage with the experience, learn and develop for the future.
 Staff are there to support and guide the athletes which includes encouraging them to prepare, eat, stay hydrate, operate their rest and recovery protocols, learn to deal with success and disappointment etc etc and we respectfully ask parents to allow the staff to do their jobs.

 Unless the individual event page provided by BF below specifically says otherwise: